WebstoneHQ/webstone-plugins/packages/cli/README.md

 ## How to use

-The CLI is availabe at the root of your project with `pnpm webstone`, or as an alias `pnpm ws`.
+The CLI is available at the root of your project with `pnpm webstone`, or as an alias `pnpm ws`.